-Over the past couple of months your child has been:
+Over the past couple of months you have noticed your child struggle with the following behaviors:

 - Having excessive temper tantrums,